nelsonlan01/Remember-NanaimoOnline-Ver4.1.6/README.md

 **【Project disclaimer in English】**

-Picture(s) comes from web-search-source (as known as Google Creative Common Search).
+Picture(s) comes from web-search-source (as known as Google Creative Commons Search).
 The ownership and copyright of picture(s) or original design are or is belong to certain companies or corps.
 I assert that such alleged infringement is permissible under "Fair use " principles in copyright laws.
-Homage / Archetype is a format of art, that shows respect or dedication to something by direct use of original design ideas.
+Homage / Archetype is a format of art that shows respect or dedication to something by direct use of original design ideas.

 ~~Any of the user-created content is allowed to be created, but content should be shared in appropriate ways (SA) that are mentioned in part 2 in this book.
 Further, all of the user-created content should not be monetised or commercialised (NC).~~
 (Deleted is not acceptable for this version now.)